Subcubic Coin Tossing in Asynchrony without PKI

-Note that there are good reasons to distinguish secure channel use from cryptography use.
-There are ways to obtain secure channels without cryptography (using channel noise \cite{wyner} or quantum communication \cite{quantum-channels}), and it has recently been shown that one can transform classical BA protocols that use secure channels into full-information quantum ones \cite{quantumba}.
+Note that even though secure channels are usually implemented via cryptography, there are good reasons to distinguish secure channel use from cryptography use.
+There are ways to get secure channels without cryptography (using channel noise \cite{wyner} or quantum communication \cite{quantum-channels}), and it has recently been shown that one can transform classical BA protocols that use secure channels into full-information quantum ones \cite{quantumba}.

-One can achieve binary asynchronous BA with $O(1)$ expected sequential tosses of a constant-fairness binary coin, with an expected $O(1)$ latency and $O(n^2)$ constant-size message complexity overhead \cite{mmr15}.
+One can obtain a binary asynchronous BA protocol with $O(1)$ expected sequential tosses of a constant-fairness binary coin, with an expected $O(1)$ latency and $O(n^2)$ constant-size message complexity overhead \cite{mmr15}.
 Hence, the coins in Table \ref{comparisons} also lead to BA protocols with the same communication complexities and latencies shown in the table (in expectation).
-To our knowledge, our coins are the first setup-free\footnote{In a setup-free protocol, the parties do not possess auxiliary values such as cryptographic keys or common random strings.
-A protocol can use cryptography and still be setup-free, if for instance it only uses cryptographic hashing.} asynchronous ones that tolerate $t = \Theta(n)$ faults with $o(n^3)$ bits of communication (with even $o(n^4)$ bits for perfect security), and they lead to the first such asynchronous BA protocols.
+To our knowledge, our common coins are the first PKI-free ones in the literature that tolerate $t = \Theta(n)$ adaptive faults with $o(n^3)$ bits of communication (and even $o(n^4)$ bits for perfect security), and they lead to the first such asynchronous BA protocols.